-Sharp-shinned Hawk numbers appear to have remained stable from 1966 to 2010, according to the North American Breeding Bird Survey.
+Sharp-shinned Hawk numbers appear to have remained stable between 1966 and 2014, according to the North American Breeding Bird Survey.
 These birds are so solitary and elusive in their deep-forest breeding sites that scientists have little data on their nesting success.
 However, populations estimates are able to be made from yearly migration counts.
-Partners in Flight estimates a global breeding population of 700,000 with 49 percent spending some part of the year in the U.S., 40 percent in Canada, and 14 percent in Mexico.
-They rate a 7 out of 20 on the Continental Concern Score and are not on the 2016 State of North America's Birds' Watch List.
+Partners in Flight estimates a global breeding population of 700,000 with 49% spending some part of the year in the U.S., 40% in Canada, and 14% in Mexico.
+The species rates a 7 out of 20 on the Continental Concern Score.
+The species is not on the 2016 State of North America's Birds' Watch List.
 However, the Puerto Rican Sharp-shinned Hawk is federally listed as Endangered, and is the only population of these birds listed on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
 These small hawks only breed in dense stands of trees, and so their fate is intertwined with that of wooded wilderness.
 Like other birds of prey, these hawks suffered breeding failure when the pesticide DDT was in use in North America.
 Some carry high levels of this pesticide in their bodies even today, perhaps because much of their songbird prey spends winters in South America, where DDT is still used.
 Sharp-shinned Hawks were once killed as vermin by bird enthusiasts trying to protect songbirds.
 These hawks do hunt birds at feeders, and the spread of backyard bird feeding may have helped populations of Sharp-shinned Hawks or allowed them to spend winters farther north than they used to.

 - Bildstein, K. L., and K. Meyer.
 2000.
 Sharp-shinned Hawk (Accipiter striatus).
 In The Birds of North America, No. 482 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.